Defining Single-Object Coverage

 To determine coverage for a single object, you must assign one or several assets to be used in coverage computations.
 For single-object coverage, it is important to have a clear understanding of the asset time periods.
 The time period for the coverage analysis is constructed as the intersection of the reference object time period and the asset time period.
 Assets are used to calculate whether coverage to the object can be achieved.
 If you define a Figure Of Merit for the coverage, coverage to the object from the assets is measured by the Figure Of Merit values.

-Coverage does not verify that assets are defined during the specified access interval.
+Coverage processing does not verify that assets are defined during the specified access interval.

-The Assets list (on the left side of the Coverage window) contains a list of assets that can be assigned to the coverage object.
+The Assets list, on the left side of the Coverage window, contains a list of assets that you can assign to the Coverage object.
 If an object in the list appears in bold with an asterisk (*) to the left of its name, it is currently assigned to the coverage object.
-Objects that can be assigned as assets to the coverage object are all types of vehicles and sensors, as well as chains and constellations.
+Objects that you can assign as assets to the Coverage object are all types of vehicles and sensors, as well as chains, constellations, radars, receivers, and transmitters.

-To assign an asset to the coverage object, highlight the object in the Assets list, then click Assign.
-To remove an item from the Assets list, select it, then click De-Assign.
+To assign an asset to the Coverage object, highlight the object in the Assets list, then click Assign.
+To remove an item from the Assets list, select it and click De-assign.

-When assigning a Constellation or a Chain containing constellations as an Coverage asset, you can characterize all objects in the Constellation as a single asset (Grouped) or as separate assets using the Separate/Grouped button.
+When assigning a Constellation, Satellite Collection, or a Chain object containing constellations as an Coverage asset, use the drop-down menu with selection of Grouped and Separate.
+You can then characterize all objects in the Constellation or Satellite Collection object as a single asset (Grouped) or as separate assets (Separate).
 For more information, see Using Grouped Assets.

-After STK computes accesses, you can change the Status of each asset in the Assets list from Active to Inactive or vice versa.
-This allows you to remove selected assets from consideration without removing access information from the coverage calculations.
+After STK processing computes accesses, you can change the status of each asset in the Assets list from Active to Inactive or vice versa.
+This enables you to remove selected assets from consideration without removing access information from the coverage calculations.
 You can use the Inactive option to simulate the effect of an asset failure on the coverage provided by a set of satellites.

 Once you have assigned assets for the object and defined the quality of coverage expected, click Compute to compute coverage for the object.

-When coverage has been computed for the object, the static value for the Figure Of Merit type you chose is computed and graphics, if enabled, are displayed.
-STK automatically computes access to support coverage analysis if you generate any of the standard Coverage reports or graphs.
+When the STK software computes coverage for the object, it also computes the static value for the Figure Of Merit type you chose and displays the coverage graphics, if you enabled them.
+STK processing automatically computes access to support coverage analysis if you generate any of the standard Coverage reports or graphs.

 You can clear the coverage definition of the selected object by clicking Clear Coverage in the Coverage window.
-You can clear the access definition of the selected object by clicking Clear Accesses; you may want to do this to free up memory associated with the coverage analysis or when you wish to define a new coverage problem.
+You can clear the access definition of the selected object by clicking Clear Accesses.
+You may want to clear these to free up memory associated with the coverage analysis or when you wish to define a new coverage problem.

 If you have already closed the Coverage window, you can select Remove All Object Coverages from the Analysis menu.
 The Remove All Object Coverages tool removes coverage for all the objects in the scenario.

-Once you have defined the Figure Of Merit, you can set the display of coverage levels in the graphics windows using the options in the Graphics area of the Coverage Tool window.
+Once you have defined the Figure Of Merit, you can set the display of coverage levels in the 3D Graphics window using the options in the Graphics area of the Coverage Tool window.

 Quality of coverage graphics options